-All organizations participating in the HEI may register staff for acclaimed, expert online training—in fact, training is required to be awarded HEI Leader status.
-Complete details are available within the HEI.
+All organizations participating in the HEI may register staff for acclaimed, expert online training— in fact, training is required to be awarded HEI Leader status.

-Survey participants that meet the new HEI Scoring Criteria are designated as a Leader in LGBT Healthcare Equality.
-The Leader designation signals to LGBT patients and allies that the healthcare facility has meet the foundational elements of LGBT patient-centered care.
-Prior to the release of the HEI report, Leaders receive the coveted HEI Leader logo for their use, as well as extensive resources for publicizing their achievement and conducting outreach to LGBT community members.
+Survey participants that meet the new HEI Scoring Criteria are designated as a Leader in LGBTQ Healthcare Equality.
+The Leader designation signals to LGBTQ patients and allies that the healthcare facility has meet the foundational elements of LGBTQ patient-centered care.
+Prior to the release of the HEI report, Leaders receive the coveted HEI Leader logo for their use, as well as extensive resources for publicizing their achievement and conducting outreach to LGBTQ community members.

 HEI staff will notify all survey participants whether or not they have received Leader status once the review of that facility’s survey is complete.

 Yes.
-The HEI is revised annually to incorporate new issues and resources related to LGBT patient-centered care, and Leader status is determined each year by an organization’s responses to the HEI in that year.
+The HEI is revised annually to incorporate new issues and resources related to LGBTQ patient-centered care, and Leader status is determined each year by an organization’s responses to the HEI in that year.